 Most sought-after stress reliever

-The ‘Cuddle A Dog’ event is a much acclaimed stress-relieving activity that is a part of Swansea University’s programme Study Aid.
-The primary goal is for dogs to reduce students’ stress, which are caused by exhausting exams and deadlines.
-Additionally, it also raises awareness and supports students, who are battling mental health issues.
+The ‘Cuddle A Dog’ event is a much acclaimed stress-relieving activity that is a part of Swansea University’s programme, Study Aid.
+The primary goal is for dogs to reduce students’ stress, which is caused by exhausting exams and deadlines.
+Additionally, it also raises awareness and supports students who are battling mental health issues.

 Since it was well-received by the Swansea students, Cuddle A Dog is considered as the most endorsed event in the Study Aid project.
 Back in 2017, more than two hundred students have reportedly signed up and participated in cuddling and playing with their new furry friends.

 This heart-warming activity was made possible with the help of Greyhound Rescue Wales (GRW).
 It is a greyhound charity located in Wales that is committed to saving and providing new homes to lurchers and greyhounds that are either abandoned strays or personally surrendered by their owners.
 GRW lends their rescued greyhounds and other lovable pooches and allows them to build friendship with the university’s students.

 The dogs that offer cuddles are mostly comprised of greyhounds that are befitting to do the job.
 According to Felicity Wilkins, a volunteer, ‘Greyhounds are absolutely wonderful animals.
 They’ve got temperament and they are ideally suited for this type of work.’

 Cuddle A Dog activity may be primarily aimed for the welfare of the students.
 However, it is undeniable that even the pooches have gained numerous benefits after being showered with so much fondness from their two-legged friends.
 Hence, their disposition towards human interaction also changed for the better.